 In Wirtz, however, the average commute to work is quite long.
 On average, people spend 40.27 minutes each day getting to work, which is significantly higher than the national average.

-As is often the case in a small town, Wirtz doesn't have a public transportation system that people use for their commute.
+Wirtz is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Wirtz home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wirtz residents report their race to be White.
 Important ancestries of people in Wirtz include English, German, Irish, Italian, and Polish.